KIT-CMS/Excalibur/README.md

 From these arguments, the folder name is constructed, according to the ZJet folder naming convention "ZJetFolder_AlgorithmCorrection".

+'ZJetFolder' corresponds to different levels of event selection:
+- 'finalcuts' is the default, all cuts for Z+Jet calibration studies are applied
+- 'noetacuts' like finalcuts, but without the cut on the leading jet eta
+- 'noalphacuts' like finalcuts, but without the cut on alpha (= Jet2pT/ZpT)
+- 'noalphanoetacutscuts' like finalcuts, but without cuts on alpha or leading jet eta
+- 'zcuts' only cuts on Z boson and muons, no cuts on jets.
+Used for checking e.g. Z mass peak
+- 'nocuts' no cuts (only the basic event selection like json or hlt filter which is applied for all pipelines.)

 By default, MC histograms (from Artus root files) are scaled to the given luminosity (--lumi) if at least one Data file is used for plotting.